dasch-swiss/dsp-das/docs/user-guide/data.md

 ### Display a resource

 DSP-APP offers different resource views for different media types.
-There's a viewer for still images, moving images, audio and document files.
+There's a viewer for still images, moving images, audio, and document files.
 You can open them from the list of search results.
 Depending on the media type, DSP-APP offers different tools to work on the resource.

-In a still image resource, you're able to draw regions on the image and to annotate this region.
-Usually, a still image resource is used for book pages, photographs, postcards, letters etc.
+In a still image resource, you're able to draw regions on the image and annotate this region.
+Usually, a still image resource is used for book pages, photographs, postcards, letters, etc.

 <!--In time-based resources like moving image or audio document, you can mark sequences on the timeline.
 A transcription tool helps to annotate and to transcribe the sequence.-->